andamira/webera.sh/STYLE_GUIDE.md

 ```
   local arg_one="$1" arg_two="$2" # no need to repeat the description

-  local    bar  # the purpose of bar
+  local    bar  # purpose of bar
-  local -i foo  # the purpose of foo
+  local -i foo  # purpose of foo
 ```

-NOTE: Very short functions can also be written in one line:
+Very short functions can also be written in one line:

 ```
 webera::one-line-function() { echo "a-very-short-function"; }